-The first is a shallow but still important one: sometimes the nature of the observational process itself results in ``distortion'' of the magnitudes measured, and a proper computation of the ``real'' values of the magnitudes of the system's properties requires explicit modeling of the interaction between the measuring instrument and the system itself to correct for the effect.\footnote{For simplicity, construe this claim only in the context of non-quantum theories; the same reason applies in many cases in quantum mechanics, but there an appropriate analysis requires far more mathematical, physical and conceptual sophistication and subtlety than I have room for in this paper, and, more to the point, than I feel capable of giving a sound philosophical articulation of, given our (my!) current state of understanding of quantum theory.} Call this `the problem of seeing through a glass darkly'.\footnote{I thank Jeremy Butterfield for suggesting this excellent moniker.} An example is stellar aberration: when light from a star enters a telescope, the motion of the telescope transverse to the path of the light while the light traverses the telescope (because of the diurnal rotation of the Earth, the orbital motion of the Earth around the Sun, and so on) makes the star appear displaced from its actual position in the sky; in order to correct for the effect, one must compute the actual motion of the measuring device, which requires an explicit representation of it in one's model of the observation.\footnote{See any good book on astrometry, such as \citeN{kovalevsky-seidelmann-astro}, for a full treatment of aberration and the details of computing corrections for it.} Another good example from precision astrometry in determining the ``real'' position of an observed body is the correction required by accounting not only for the bending of light around the Sun according to general relativity, but also for the fact that the bending changes with the time of the year as the position of the Earth changes in its orbit around the Sun \cite[ch.~12, \S6]{thompson-et-interfer-synth-radio-astro}.
+The first is a shallow but still important one: sometimes the nature of the observational process itself results in ``distortion'' of the magnitudes measured, and a proper computation of the ``real'' values of the magnitudes of the system's properties requires explicit modeling of the interaction between the measuring instrument and the system itself to correct for the effect.\footnote{For simplicity, construe this claim only in the context of non-quantum theories; the same reason applies in many cases in quantum mechanics, but there an appropriate analysis requires far more mathematical, physical and conceptual sophistication and subtlety than I have room for in this paper, and, more to the point, than I feel capable of giving a sound philosophical articulation of, given our current lamentable state of understanding of quantum theory.} Call this `the problem of seeing through a glass darkly'.\footnote{I thank Jeremy Butterfield for suggesting this excellent moniker.} An example is stellar aberration: when light from a star enters a telescope, the motion of the telescope transverse to the path of the light while the light traverses the telescope (because of the diurnal rotation of the Earth, the orbital motion of the Earth around the Sun, and so on) makes the star appear displaced from its actual position in the sky; in order to correct for the effect, one must compute the actual motion of the measuring device, which requires an explicit representation of it in one's model of the observation.\footnote{See any good book on astrometry, such as \citeN{kovalevsky-seidelmann-astro}, for a full treatment of aberration and the details of computing corrections for it.}